 Students who have exceeded the original time limit for degree (6 years) at the time of completing the readmission process will have to seek either: Continuation of Matriculation for Degree (one year extension) or Request for Time Extension & Course Recertification (beyond one year).
 Students will work with their Academic Advisor to complete the additional request.

 When students are nearing the completion of their program, they must file an application to graduate online through myUT portal by the posted deadline dates.
 The College of Graduate Studies will verify that all requirements have been satisfied before notification will be sent to the Registrar's Office of degree completion.
 Students are encouraged to work closely with their Academic Advisor to ensure all degree requirements have been met.
-Students are also encouraged to review the Master's Students Degree Completion Requirements on the College of Graduate Studies website.
+Students are also encouraged to review the Master or Doctoral Student's Degree Completion Requirements on the College of Graduate Studies website.

 University commencement is held twice per year: Spring and Fall.
 Summer graduates are invited to participate in either the Fall or Spring commencement however, Summer graduates will be included in the Fall commencement program.